Tigerryttaren/M7002E-Computer-Graphics/README.md

 Left-click the **MOUSE** to pick an object up, left-click again to simply drop the object.
 Right-clicking when holding an object will throw it away with force.
 Using the **E** key when holding some objects will make the player use the object on the environment.

 ##### The Creator
-This ancient artifact in the form of a white stick is a powerful tool, it allows the player to magically create new boxes.
+This ancient artifact in the form of a green rod is a powerful tool, it allows the player to magically create new boxes.

 ##### The Destroyer
-The evil twin of the Creator, the black stick called the Destroyer will destroy the boxes it is used on.
+The evil twin of the Creator, the red rod called the Destroyer will destroy the boxes it is used on.

 ##### BioBoxes
 These small red boxes containing extremely hazardous biological waste can be tossed around in an playful manner, but cannot really be used as anything other than a building block.